Back to Blog

 If you’re running Kubernetes with dozens of microservices and the root cause usually lives in the interactions between services (latency cascades, connection pool exhaustion, upstream failures), Coroot’s dependency-based RCA is strong. eBPF captures the network-level signals that tell you which service is actually the source of the problem vs which service is just a victim.

-If you’re running traditional servers (VMs, bare metal, or a mix), or if the root cause tends to live in application logs and server state rather than in service-to-service traffic, our SSH approach gets to the answer more directly.
+If you’re running traditional servers (VMs, bare metal, or a mix), or if the root cause tends to live in application logs and server state rather than in service-to-service traffic, our log-first approach gets to the answer more directly.
 You don’t need to instrument anything.
 You don’t need Kubernetes.
-You need SSH access and logs.
+You need access to your servers and their logs.

 Most real infrastructure is a mix.
 Some teams run both approaches for different parts of their stack.

-Coroot being open source is a genuine advantage for teams that want to self-host everything and control their data.
-You can run the whole thing on your infrastructure, inspect the code, and contribute fixes.
+Coroot being open source is a genuine advantage for teams that want to self-host everything and inspect the code.
+If “fully open source and self-hosted for every layer” is your policy, Coroot is the cleaner default.

 When to use which